ompl/ompl/doc/markdown/quotientSpacePlanningTutorial.md

 We show in this tutorial how the setup of a QuotientSpace planning task differs from a classical ConfigurationSpace planning task.
-Finally, we show how the PlannerData can be extracted from the planner.
+Finally, we show how the PlannerData can be extracted from the QuotientSpace planner.

 ### Classical Configuration Space Planning
-A classical planning problem in OMPL is defined by the following classes
+A classical planning problem in OMPL is defined by
 - `ompl::base::SpaceInformationPtr`, the configuration space
 - `ompl::base::ProblemDefinitionPtr`, the start and goal configuration
 - `ompl::base::PlannerPtr`, the planner used

-Having defined those classes, a solve routine (e.g. using RRT) looks roughly like that
+We then construct and solve a planning problem as

 ~~~{.cpp}